auth0/Auth0.swift/README.md

 pod 'Auth0', '2.0.0-beta.0'
 ```

-Then run `pod install`.
+Then, run `pod install`.

-> For more information on Cocoapods, check [their official documentation](https://guides.cocoapods.org/using/getting-started.html).
+> For further reference on Cocoapods, check [their official documentation](https://guides.cocoapods.org/using/getting-started.html).

 ### Carthage